On StageHow tall is the Filene Center?

 Is fishing allowed in the park?

 Fishing is allowed in the park farm pond but not the streams.
 All fishing is ‘catch and release’ and a valid Virginia fishing license is required.

 TransportationIs there public transportation to Wolf Trap National Park for the Performing Arts?

 Fairfax Connector (https://www.fairfaxcounty.gov/connector/) provides round-trip service from the West Falls Church Metro station to all Filene Center performances.
 This service is not available for Children’s Theatre-in-the-Woods performances, the Summer Blast-off in May, nor the Holiday Sing-A-Long in December.
 It is also not available for performances at The Barns at Wolf Trap (which is not located on national park grounds).
 Patrons are strongly advised to consult the Washington Metropolitan Area Transit Authority (https://www.wmata.com/) when planning a visit to the park by public transportation.

 Where is the pickup and dropoff for taxis, Uber, Lyft, etc.?

-The pickup and dropoff area is located near the main entrance to the park on Trap Road (near the large lighted marquee).
+The pickup and dropoff area is located through the pedestrian tunnel on the opposite side of Trap Road from the lighted marquee.
 Because of the large number of vehicles exiting the park after a performance, it is not possible for taxis/rideshares to pick up at the Main Gate.
 Patrons must walk down the hill to the designated pickup area along Trap Road.